flub78/multitenant/doc/devops/installation.md

 * .env.dusk.tenants for dusk tenant application tests
 * .env.dusk.deployed_tenant	for end to end test of a deployed server

-Usually they use at least one database for human and one for the test, sometimes more for the test.
+Usually they use at least one database for human and one for the test, sometimes more for the test. (multi and multi_test)

 ### Migrate and seed the database